-"UDCB Operator" or "Operator" means a person or entity who utilizes or maintains a UDCB to solicit donations of salvageable personal property.
+"UDCB Operator" or "Operator" means a person or entity who utilizes or maintains a UDCB to solicit donations/collections of salvageable personal property.

-"UDCB Permit" means the City of Oakland permit required to place, operate, maintain, or allow a UDCB within the Oakland City limits.
+"UDCB Permit" means the City of Oakland's annually renewable permit required to place, operate, maintain, or allow a UDCB within the Oakland City limits.